telstra/open-kilda/docs/design/zero-downtime/README.md

 # Zero Downtime Upgrades for Open Kilda

 ## Rationale

-Current deployment process requires time slot with no reactions from contol plane for any network events as long as no flow/switch ops are available as well.
-To improve this new deployment procedure is proposed.
+The current deployment process requires a time slot with no reactions from the control plane for any network events because flow and switch operations are not available.
+To improve this, a new deployment procedure is proposed.
-It's details are described in this document.
+The details of this procedure are described in this document.

 ## Solution

-Provide ability to deploy kilda in so called blue/green mode.
-Which will allow to quickly switch system between different release versions.
-However, due to event-driven nature of kilda and a bunch of limitations from Apache Storm there are changes made in original Blue/Green approach.
+Provide the ability to deploy OpenKilda in a so-called blue/green mode.
+This will allow to quickly switch the system between different release versions.
+However, due to the event-driven nature of OpenKilda and a number of limitations from Apache Storm, It is required to tweak the standard Blue/Green approach.

 ### Shared Transport

-Kilda uses Kafka as a Message broker and messages in it to communicate between components of the system.
+OpenKilda uses Kafka as a Message broker and messages in it to communicate between components of the system.
-To provide backward compatibility between green and new versions of kilda within the same kafka topic we need to split messages by some value between new and old ones.
-For this purpose will be used kafka message header with run-id encoded in it.
-Run id should be unique within a single deployment.
+To provide backward compatibility between green and new versions of OpenKilda within the same Kafka topic we need to distinguish messages using some value between new and old ones.
+For this purpose, there will be a Kafka message header with run ID encoded in it.
+Run ID is supposed to be unique within a single deployment.
-Each component will emit messages with run-id header that is valid by the deployment.
-All receiver parts should validate message header first and verify that run id matches with its configuration in that case component will handle the message.
-Kafka provides API to write custom interceptors for both consumer and producer.
-This interceptor will be responsible for verifying deployment id.
+Each component will emit messages with the run ID header that is valid for the given deployment.
+All receiver parts should validate a message header first and verify that the run ID matches its configuration.
+In that case, the component will handle the message.
+Kafka provides an API to write custom interceptors for both consumer and producer.
+This interceptor will be responsible for verifying the deployment ID.

 ### Zookeeper to store the state

-Since storm has limitations on lifecycle of its topologies, new mechanism is required to deal with topologies states.
+Since Storm has limitations on lifecycle of its topologies, a new mechanism is required to deal with topologies states.
-Also it should be responsible to handle graceful shutdown procedure for topologies.
-For this role Apache Zookeeper looks like a good fit.
+In addition, it should be responsible for handling graceful shutdown procedure for topologies.
+Apache Zookeeper looks like a good fit for this role.

 #### Node structure for Zookeeper

-`/kilda/{component_type}/{env_id}` - root for every component process, where:
+`/kilda/{component_type}/{env_id}`: root for every component process, where:
-`component_type` - topology or service name, e.g. `floodlight`, `network`, `nbworker` `env_id` - flag of blue or green env
+`component_type` is a topology or service name, e.g. `floodlight`, `network`, `nbworker`, and `env_id` is a flag of blue or green env.

 #### Signal, States and Build-Version

-Each component, except Northbound and GRPC, root node will have 3 children zNodes:
+Each component (except Northbound and GRPC and a root node) will have 3 children zNodes:
-- signal - input field, can be `START` or `SHUTDOWN`, the way to make component start emittin processing new events
+- signal: input field, can be `START` or `SHUTDOWN`, it is a way to make the component start emitting or processing new events;
-- state - int, number of active subcomponents of a component, when `SHUTDOWN` is emitted, should be `0`, positive otherwise.
+- state: int, a number of active subcomponents of a component, when `SHUTDOWN` is emitted, the value is `0`, otherwise it is a positive number;
-- build-version - string field with run id, could be changed on fly, see #Shared transport for details For the long running task such as hub in hub and spoke topologies, there should be a way to stop receiving new requests, finishing up existing, and after that decrementing counter by 1 in a state field.
+- build-version: string field with the run ID, could be changed on fly, see [Shared transport](#shared-transport) for details For a long-running task, such as hub in hub and spoke topologies, there should be a way to stop receiving new requests, finishing up existing, and after that decrementing counter by 1 in a state field.

 #### Basic Deployment Scenario: